UniBee-Billing/unibee-user-portal/README.md

 For dev, open browser to [http://localhost:5173/](http://localhost:5173/)

-For build, the web app files are located under dist/ folder.
+For production depolyment, the web app files are located under dist/ folder.